 Paweł Caputa is a faculty member at the University of Warsaw and the leader of our group founded by the „Polish Returns 2019” program of NAWA.
 Before coming back to Poland, he was the It from Qubit fellow and research assistant professor at the Yukawa Institute for Theoretical Physics in Kyoto, Japan.
 He received his Ph.D. from the Niels Bohr Institute in Copenhagen in 2011 and was a postdoctoral researcher at the University of the Witwatersrand in Johannesburg, South Africa, and the Nordic Institute for Theoretical Physics in Stockholm, Sweden, bridged by the short-term Japan Society for the Promotion of Science fellowship in Kyoto.
 He has worked on integrability, 1/N corrections and tests of the AdS/CFT correspondence.
 His recent work focuses on entanglement dynamics and complexity in quantum field theories, emergent geometry from entanglement, quantum gravity and AdS/CFT.

 Meet our team of international researchers with various scientific backgrounds.
-Our interests span from quantum information in quantum field theories, Berry Phases, Computational Complexity and AdS/CFT correspondence to running, playing piano, high jumping and break dance.
+Our interests span from quantum information in quantum field theories, computational complexity and AdS/CFT correspondence to running, high jumping and break dance.